 The most notable streaming company to emerge from this trend has been Spotify (NYSE:SPOT), which made its debut on the NYSE in 2018.
-The streaming platform is used by over 248 million monthly active users and 113 million subscribers, with its paid user base growing 31 percent year-over-year in 2019.
+The platform was used by over 138 million subscribers worldwide as of mid-2020, compared to 108 million the year prior and more than double versus 2017.

-The cable industry has been shaken up too.
-Video-streaming company Netflix (NASDAQ:NFLX) has expanded to over 190 countries worldwide, and Amazon’s streaming services have exploded in recent years.
-Global Amazon Prime video-streaming subscribers are projected to reach 46.3 million in 2020.
+The cable industry has been shaken up as well.
+Video-streaming company Netflix (NASDAQ:NFLX) has expanded to over 190 countries worldwide, and is expected to grow its subscriber base to 263 million by 2025.
+Amazon’s streaming services have also exploded in recent years, and are projected to reach 120 million to 150 million subscribers by 2025.

 Apple, with Apple TV Plus, and Disney (NYSE:DIS), with the platform Disney Plus, recently joined the ranks, launching video-streaming services with original content in late 2019.
-While Apple has withheld the number of users it has garnered since launching, Disney had signed up more than 10 million accounts as of mid-December 2019, and Disney Plus was that year’s top Google search term.
+Disney Plus was 2019’s top Google search term, and the platform is expected to add 142 million subscribers between 2019 and 2025 for a total of 172 million.
+Apple has withheld the number of users it has garnered since launching.

-Speaking of connectivity and the future, the fourth industrial revolution has been tied to various segments of technology, from artificial intelligence (AI) to 3D printing.
+Speaking of connectivity and the future, the fourth industrial revolution has been tied to various technology arenas, from artificial intelligence (AI) to 3D printing.
 Countries like India are banking on “Industry 4.0” to aid in growth optimization and to improve supply chain efficiencies in enterprise.

-Blockchain has of course also garnered interest in the tech sector; the global market size is set to grow from US$708 million in 2017 to US$60.7 billion in 2024.
-And according to the Stanford Center for Blockchain Research, blockchain has the potential to transform payment systems such as clearings and settlements, which are valued at over US$12.6 trillion in the US.
+Blockchain has of course also garnered interest in the tech sector; the global market size is set to hit US$28 billion in 2025.
+And according to the Stanford Center for Blockchain Research, blockchain has the potential to transform payment systems such as clearings and settlements.

 “This market segment previously has been held back in part by the outdated aspects of the mainframe computing technology.
 Blockchain is spurred by more modern ways to manage global transactions across national borders from IBM (NASDAQ:IBM), Microsoft (NASDAQ:MSFT) and Accenture (NYSE:ACN),” states Market Reports Center.